UkoeHB/bevy_kot/bevy_kot_ecs/README.md

 [`ReactCommands`] makes it easy to register and unregister ECS hooks.
 Reactors are most useful when you need to pass information (e.g. entity IDs) into a reaction system.

+A reactor will run in the first `apply_deferred` after its reaction trigger is detected.
+If a reactor triggers other reactors, they will run immediately after the initial reactor (until the entire tree of reactions terminates).
+Recursive reactions are currently not supported.

 ### Reaction Triggers

 Reactors are registered using 'reaction triggers':